TierraMC/website/content/authors/admin/_index.md

   url: "https://www.lse.ac.uk/"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a researcher at the London School of Economics and Political Science (LSE).
-My research explores XXXX.
+My research explores XXX.

 #news-awards:
 #- Test